Party members earn thousands with contracts without public tender in Lisbon parish councils

 It’s funny that in Portugal there is definitely a great difficulty in calling things by their true names.
 Everything the participants say in this report is very true, but please, man up and do not replace corrupt and corruption with the term “lack of ethics”.
 As long as this fear of confronting these criminals continues, the Portuguese will only be robbed more and more and become poorer and poorer.

-In this interview, a participant also says “with a faint innocence” that if the Portuguese were asked, “the citizens would consider this reality reprehensible” Please, do you really believe that?!
-Portugal is the way it is because the vast majority of Portuguese are exactly the same as those who steal from them, they have exactly the same lack of character as well they are also very stupid, so they don’t even care about being robbed.
+In this interview, one of the participants also says, “with a faint innocence”, that if the Portuguese were asked, “the citizens would consider this reality reprehensible”, please, do you really believe that?!
+Portugal is the way it is because the vast majority of Portuguese are exactly the same as those who steal from them, they have exactly the same lack of character, they are also very stupid, so they don’t even care about being robbed.

 Most Portuguese even have a wonderful slogan for this phenomenon “steal but do it” WTF!
 Portuguese mental retardation at its best!